 - Allow to naturally release completely (or else stuff will spray everywhere), then open your lid. (this took about 30 min.)

 - To make a thicker gravy remove your meat and set your pot to saute.

 - If you want it thicker whisk in a bowl 2 tbsp of cornstarch + 3 tbsp cold water until smooth and add into your pot once it begins to bubble.
 Keep in mind it will thicken a lot once it cools and sits.

-- Taste gravy as it is thickening and add more salt if desired.Return meat to pot so it stays moist, serve!
+- Taste gravy as it is thickening and add more salt if desired.Return meat to pot so it stays moist, shred in pot or slice and serve smothered in gravy!